 Some market benchmarks like delivery, pricing, or product ideation can, to some extent, be guided by competitors.
 Other aspects of your business, like support help, website navigation, or your USP, must be refined based on customer feedback.

 User feedback can help divide users into segments.
 The biggest advantage of this is opening up to new markets and customizing your strategy to better fit market needs.
-You’ll also be able to cater more personally to specific personas.
+You’ll also be able to cater individually to specific user personas.

 When to collect user feedback